 Another issue that spoils Turkish-Israeli relations, hindering their possible strategic partnership, is the Kurdish question.
 The problem of the Kurds, given their number in Turkey, is very painful for Ankara, since it can lead to significant territorial losses in the long run.
 That is why Turkey was so active in the Kurdish areas of neighboring Iraq and is closely eyeing the events in Syria.
 Israel is trying to use the "Kurdish card" in its own interests, back in 1977-1983, during the Israeli premiere of Begin, Israeli military advisers operated in the territory of Kurdistan.
 Kurds to Israel are interesting because they have common enemies - Iran, Syria, formerly Saddam Hussein’s regime in Iraq.
 Helping the Kurds, Israel diverts the attention of the Arabs and the Persians to them.
 In the 2003 year, when the US attacked Iraq, and it became clear that the Iraqi American campaign was dragging on, Ariel Sharon (Israeli Prime Minister in 2001-2006) made an important decision - to strengthen military and economic relations with the Kurds.
 Currently, Israel is cautious about the Kurdish issue, trying not to arouse Ankara’s anger.

-It is clear that, in general, Israel is interested in the "Turkish window" when there are hostile Arab states around.
-Thus, in June 2011 of the year Israeli Prime Minister Benjamin Netanyahu sent T. Erdogan a personal message, in which the head of the Israeli government expressed hope for the normalization of relations between the powers.
-Israel and Turkey currently have an excellent opportunity to normalize relations, develop a common strategy, at least for the near future - this is the situation in Syria.
-So, Syria, de jure, has been at war with Israel since 1973, being an ally of Jerusalem’s main enemy, Iran.
-Ankara has its own reasons regarding Syria: this is the Kurdish question in Syria, the unrest in Syria causes serious concerns among the Turks; there is a territorial issue between them.
-Damascus has so far refused to recognize the accession to Turkey of Alexanderttskogo Sanjak (the historical name of the region adjacent to the city of Alexandrette, within the composition of Turkey is the city of Iskenderun, in the province of Hatay).
-In 1936, France, which after the First World War had a mandate for Syria, included the Alexandretti Sanjak to Syria, with the rights of autonomy.
-Turkey claimed its rights to it, in 1937, this territory was transferred to the joint administration of France and Turkey.
-In the 1938 year, with the consent of Paris, Turkey sent its troops to the Sandret of Alexandretta, the French withdrew their troops from this territory, after that they created the autonomous state of Hatay, which was annexed to Turkey in June 1939.
-With this act, Paris, with the consent of London, paid for Turkey’s accession to the Anglo-French alliance - the Anglo-Turkish-French agreement 1939 of the year was concluded.
-This deal at the expense of Syria caused repeated protests by the Syrian government and the Syrian society.
-Damascus still considers this territory its.
-In addition, there are disputes between Syria and Turkey over the use of the Euphrates River.
+It is clear that in general in Israel they are interested in the “Turkish window” when the hostile Arab states are around.
+So, in June 2011, Israeli Prime Minister Benjamin Netanyahu sent T. Erdogan a personal message, in which the head of the Israeli government expressed hope for a normalization of relations between the powers.
+Israel and Turkey currently have an excellent opportunity to normalize relations and develop a common strategy, at least in the near future - this is the situation in Syria.
+So, Syria de jure has been at war with Israel since 1973, being an ally of the main enemy of Jerusalem - Iran.
+Ankara has its own reasons for Syria: this is the Kurdish issue in Syria, the unrest in Syria causes serious concern among the Turks; there is a territorial issue between them.
+Damascus to this day refuses to recognize the accession of the Alexandrine Sanjak to Turkey (historical the name of the area adjacent to the city of Alexandrette, in Turkey - the city of Iskenderun, in the province of Hatay).
+In 1936, France, which after the First World War had a mandate for Syria, included the Alexandretta Sanjak in Syria, on the basis of autonomy.
+Turkey claimed its rights, in 1937 this territory passed into the joint administration of France and Turkey.
+In 1938, with the consent of Paris, Turkey sent troops into the Alexandretta Sanjak, the French withdrew their troops from this territory, after which they created the autonomous state of Hatay, which was annexed to Turkey in June 1939.
+With this act, Paris, with the consent of London, paid for Turkey's accession to the Anglo-French Union - the Anglo-Turkish-French treaty of 1939 was concluded.
+This deal at the expense of Syria has provoked repeated protests by the Syrian government and Syrian society.
+Damascus still considers this territory to be its own.
+In addition, there are disputes between Syria and Turkey over the use of the Efrat River.

 It is still not clear which path Ankara will take in the new geopolitical reality that is taking shape in the region.
 Turkey can join the anti-Israeli coalition, in alliance with Iran and Syria.
 And maybe go to rapprochement with Israel, at least temporary, to resolve the issue with Syria.